Timeline of the National Hockey League: Ten teams (1926–31)

 The NHL continued to expand the following 1926–27 season, adding the Chicago Black Hawks, the Detroit Cougars, and the New York Rangers, growing to ten teams, thus more than doubling its size in its first decade of existence.
 The league realigned into two divisions: the American Division and the Canadian Division.
 Despite its name, the Canadian Division contained at least one team based in the U.S. throughout its existence.
+At the same time, the Stanley Cup was contested between two NHL teams for the first time instead of at least one from an outside league.

-Midway through the 1926–27 season, the Toronto St. Patricks were sold and renamed the Toronto Maple Leafs.
-However, the NHL ruled that the team had to still officially use the St. Patricks name until the end of that season.
+Midway through the 1926–27 season, the Toronto St. Patricks were sold and renamed the Toronto Maple Leafs, however the league ruled the team must use the St. Patricks name until season's end.

 1930: Pittsburgh relocates to Philadelphia

 For the 1930–31 season, the Pirates moved from Pittsburgh to Philadelphia, becoming the Philadelphia Quakers, and Detroit was renamed the Detroit Falcons.

 Eight teams (1931–32)

 After fourteen seasons of steady expansion, the NHL contracted to eight teams, dropping the Philadelphia Quakers and the original Ottawa Senators for the 1931–32 season.